What are the best Peloton bike shoes? What spin shoes are compatible with a Peloton cycle? How do the Peloton bike shoes fit?

 Kids Peloton bike shoes

-This is good information if you’re looking for kids Peloton shoes.
+This is good information if you’re looking for kids cycling shoes for Peloton.
 Knowing that these go as low as women’s size 5 means you can think of them in youth sizes.

 The calculus for converting women’s size to youth sizes is roughly this: subtract 1.5 to 2 sizes.
 So for a women’s size 5, you would size down to a youth size 3 or 3.5.